 Courtesy of Wally S., Wally’s Urban Market Garden, Saskatoon SK

-We often get asked, “Should I make all of my beds SPIN-size?”
-SPIN’s “standard size bed“ is a theoretical construct, as well as a practical one.
+In our online farm startup review sessions, we often get asked, “Should I make all of my beds SPIN-size?”
+SPIN’s “standard-size bed“ is a theoretical construct, as well as a practical one.
 Its dimensions are 2 feet wide by 25 feet long.
 This bed size is a basic unit of measure in the SPIN-Farming Basics system, and it serves as a reference point for planting, as well as revenue targeting.
 Having this reference served me well in the initial stages of developing my backyard farming operation because it eliminated a lot of trial and error, and it allowed me to measure my work rates and income.

 But with experience came the confidence to adapt and experiment.
 Now I often use short beds, around 12 feet long.
 In suburban or rural plots I use what I call long beds, which might be double or triple the length of a standard bed.